timseidel/flydata/README.md

 document that showcases Flydata's capabilities to potential clients.
 You'll begin by cloning the GitHub repository at https://github.com/timseidel/flydata/ into your RStudio instance.
 Within this repository, you'll find a "data" folder containing all the necessary datasets.
-There's also a "01_import.R" script intended for data import.
+There's also a "Import.R" script intended for data import and cleaning.
 However, similar to the Markdown document, the code in "01_import.R" is either missing or not functioning correctly.
 Your task is to develop this script alongside the Markdown document, performing data import, cleaning, transformation, and analysis.